May Wright Sewall: Early life and education

-Marriage and family
+Personal life

 May's first husband, Edwin W. Thompson, was an educator, as was her second husband, Theodore Lovett Sewall.
 She had no children from either marriage.

 May and Edwin W. Thompson, a mathematics teacher from Paw Paw, Michigan, were married on March 2, 1872.
 The couple met while she was teaching in Plainwell, Michigan.
 In 1873 the Thompsons moved to Franklin, Indiana, where they continued their careers as educators and school administrators, but they resigned the following year to assume teaching positions at Indianapolis High School, later known as Shortridge High School.
 The Thompsons moved to Indianapolis in 1874 and lived in a neighborhood known as College Corner.
 They became members of the College Corner Club, joined the Indianapolis Woman Suffrage Society, which was formed in April 1873, and were members of a local Unitarian church.
 After contracting tuberculosis, Thompson went to a sanitarium in Asheville, North Carolina, to try to regain his health.
 May joined him at Asheville, where he died on August 19, 1875.
 May returned to Indianapolis after his death to resume teaching.